Pittsburgh Public Theater: History (1974-present)

 In 2009, Pappas directed the world premiere of Harry’s Friendly Service by Rob Zellers, who was The Public’s director of education and outreach.
 Future SNL cast member Cecily Strong performed with The Second City in Second City for President, a politically-themed comedy show, for a three show tour stop at the O'Reilly Theater in the summer of 2012.
 A production of Our Town, previously performed in 1990 by The Public, was revived in 2013 with a cast consisting entirely of Pittsburgh natives, including Tom Atkins.

 In March 2015, Todd Kreidler, a friend and frequent collaborator with August Wilson, directed Eugene Lee in How I Learned What I Learned, a play written by Wilson that explores his own days as a struggling writer in the Hill District.
 How I Learned What I Learned marked the Public's completion of 11 of Wilson's works, including the American Century Cycle.
 In 2015 in The Wall Street Journal, Terry Teachout described Pittsburgh Public Theater as, “One of the most accomplished resident theaters on the East Coast.”
 In 2016, former Pittsburgh Steeler Rocky Bleier starred in biographical one-man show The Play by Gene Collier about Bleier's life.
 In 2017, television and film actor Zach Grenier fulfilled his dream to play Willy Loman in Death of a Salesman.

 In February 2017, The Public introduced new accessibility initiatives using new technology for hearing and sight impaired audiences.
 On March 9, 2017, Pappas declared his intent to step down as producing artistic director at the end of his contract in August 2018.
-The Public announced in December 2017 that they will begin the 2018-2019 season with a new leadership team of Artistic Director Marya Sea Kaminski and Managing Director Lou Castelli.
+After the retirement of longtime Producing Artistic Director Ted Pappas, The Public began the 2018–2019 season with a new leadership team: Artistic Director Marya Sea Kaminski and Managing Director Lou Castelli.

+To open its 49th season, Pittsburgh Public Theater staged the world premiere of a new musical by Kent Gash (artistic director of The Acting Company) and Rob Zellers, Billy Strayhorn: Something To Live For, about the Pittsburgh-native jazz legend Billy Strayhorn, produced by Billy Porter.

+Shaunda McDill was named Managing Director in February 2023, and The Public celebrates its 50th season in 2024/2025.